shivkumar98/OCP-Java-Examples/src/revision_notes/README.md

 * Functional Interfaces can be implemented as lambdas💡
 * There are rules for syntax of lambdas:
-  1. If there are multiple parameters, they must be in round brackets
+  1. If there are multiple parameters, they must be in round brackets✅
-  2. The types of the parameters are optional, if provided then they must be in round brackets
+  2. The types of the parameters are optional, if provided then they must be in round brackets✅
-  3. If one of the parameter types are specified, then all parameters must have type specified
+  3. If one of the parameter types are specified, then all parameters must have type specified✅
-  4. If you want to use `return`, then you must use braces will regular java syntax
+  4. If you want to use `return`, then you must use braces will regular java syntax✅
 * Here are some examples:
 	```java
 	@FunctionalInterface
 	public interface VoidInterface {}

 	// MAIN METHOD
 	VoidInterface v1 = () -> ;
 	/*                    ^^ COMPILER ERROR */